Scratched: Kentucky Derby now set for September due to virus - WHIZ News

 “This will be fun and give fans more time to learn about this year’s crop of 3-year-olds,” he said.

+“I’m going to have to back off some of them that are ready to go right now,” he said.
+“The thing is to keep them healthy.”

-The Derby, the first leg of the Triple Crown, draws strong TV ratings.
+The Derby draws strong TV ratings.
 By moving it to Sept.
 5, the race wouldn’t conflict with Notre Dame football, satisfying NBC Sports, which televises both.
 The University of Louisville has an away football game that day.

+“While we are mindful of the challenges these times present we also know that events like the Preakness Stakes can help restore our sense of place and economic well-being to our communities and state,” the Maryland Jockey Club said in a statement.

-The Belmont is set for June 6 in New York.
+The Belmont is June 6.
 The New York Racing Association said “decisions about large-scale public events must prioritize public health and safety above all else.”
 NYRA added that it will update the status of the Belmont “only when that process has concluded to the satisfaction of state and local health departments.”

 For most people, the new coronavirus causes only mild or moderate symptoms, such as fever and cough, with the vast majority recovering in about two weeks.